Yujie-S/Click-ExM_data_process_and_example/README.md

 # Click-ExM data process and example
 Matlab code and example files for manuscript *Click-ExM enables expansion microscopy for all biomolecules, by De-en Sun, et al*.

-Last edited by Yujie Shi (yujieshi@scripps.edu) Oct-06-2020.
+Uploaded and last edited by Yujie Shi (yujieshi@scripps.edu) Oct-06-2020.

 ## Introduction
 The script `Process_click_EXM.m` in this repo is created for expansion microscopy data processing.
 This includes rigid registration, calculation of expansion factor,